PaperMC/PaperDocs/source/about/assets.rst

 * Alter any of the colors used in the PaperMC logomark.

-* Change the dimensions of either the PaperMC logomark.
+* Change the dimensions of the PaperMC logomark.

 * Create modified versions of the PaperMC logomark or derivative works of it.